Bitcoin topped $50,000 Tuesday, continuing a stunning rise that has sent it soaring about $20,000 this year.

 Bitcoin (symbol: BTC, XBT, BitcoinSign.SVG) is a cryptocurrency, which can be exchanged directly with an Internet-connected device without the need for an intermediary financial institution.

 Bitcoin works differently from typical currencies: there is no central bank that governs it, and the system is based on a peer-to-peer network protocol on the Internet.
 Bitcoin supply is automatic, limited, divided according to a predetermined schedule based on algorithms.

 Bitcoin is issued to computers that “mine” bitcoin to pay for verifying Bitcoin transactions and record them in a distributed ledger in the peer-to-peer network, via blockchain technology.
 This ledger uses bitcoin as the unit of account.
 Each bitcoin can be broken down into 100 million smaller units called a satoshi.
 Businesses tend to want to pay with bitcoin to minimize costs.

 Where will I purchase Bitcoin?

 100% digital is Bitcoin.
 Bitcoin exchanges marketplaces authorize the purchase or selling of bitcoins with various conventional currencies.
-Coinbase and Coinmama, CEX.IO and Gemini are a big exchange.
+Coinbase and Coinmama, CEX.IO, and Gemini are big exchanges.

 Where am I supposed to hold my bitcoin?